Suggest a Songfact / Artistfact

 Colvin's songwriting partner on this and many of her other songs was John Leventhal - he writes the music and she writes the lyrics.
 Leventhal is married to Colvin's good friend Rosanne Cash. (thanks, John - Stony Point, NY)

-This won Grammys for Record Of The Year and Song Of The Year.
-When she won for Song Of The Year, rapper Ol' Dirty Bastard rushed the stage and took the microphone.
+This won Grammys for Record of the Year and Song of the Year at the 1998 ceremony.
+When she won for Song of the Year, rapper Ol' Dirty Bastard rushed the stage and took the microphone.
 Apparently upset that his group, Wu-Tang Clan, lost Best Rap Album to Puff Daddy, he rambled about how "Wu Tang is for the children" before he was ushered offstage and a very confused Colvin was allowed to give her speech.

 It was Colvin's producer John Leventhal who came up with the iconic mandolin riff that starts out the song.
 She explained to American Songwriter magazine: "We're longtime writing partners and our co-writing almost always works the same way, which is he has some music already written and I create melody and lyrics to it.
 Every now and then I'll get a set of lyrics without music or I'll write a bridge or something in a piece of music he's already got but generally he gives me music, I finish it out.
 That's what happened with 'Sunny Came Home,' he had a whole piece of music and no words and no melody and I came up with that."